 Toys: While Black Friday savings might not be worth it to fight over the last Talking Elmo for your favorite tot, Cyber Monday does offer significant savings on toys.
 Big stores to check out?
 Toys R Us, Overstock.com, Amazon, Target, and Walmart are each offering significant toy savings online.

 Beauty products: Got a beauty junkie on your list?
 Cyber Monday offers deals and steals on some of the cosmetic industry’s biggest names.
 And, don’t think these beauty blowouts are just for women!
 The guys in your life can benefit from Cyber Monday’s beauty deals too (because they deserve a little pampering).
-Check out the popular masculine brand, Anthony New York, which is offering customers 30% off all orders Black Friday through Cyber Monday.
+For example, check out the popular masculine brand, Anthony New York, which has been known in the past to offer customers 30% off all orders Black Friday through Cyber Monday.